WROC-TV: History

 Veterans Broadcasting was merged into Rust Craft Broadcasting in February 1965.
 Rust Craft sold its television unit to Ziff Davis in 1979.
-This resulted in the breakup of the WROC stations, as WROC (AM) and WPXY were later sold by Rust-Craft to members of the firm's broadcast management team.
-Within a few years, however, Ziff Davis broke up its television group; WROC-TV and sister stations WEYI-TV in Saginaw, Michigan, WRDW-TV in Augusta, Georgia, and WTOV-TV in Steubenville, Ohio were spun-off to Television Station Partners LP, a group composed of Ziff Davis's broadcast executives, in 1983.
+This resulted in the breakup of the WROC stations, as WROC (AM) and WPXY (the former WROC-FM) were later sold by Rust-Craft to members of the firm's broadcast management team.
+Within a few years, however, Ziff Davis broke up its television group; WROC-TV and sister stations WEYI-TV in Saginaw, Michigan, WRDW-TV in Augusta, Georgia, and WTOV-TV in Steubenville, Ohio, were spun-off to Television Station Partners LP, a group composed of Ziff Davis's broadcast executives, in 1983.
 Television Station Partners sold channel 8, along with the Saginaw and Steubenville outlets, to Smith Broadcasting in 1996.
-Nexstar then purchased WROC-TV in 1999, which makes WROC-TV one of Nexstar's oldest stations.
+Smith Broadcasting announced in 1999 that it would be selling WROC-TV to Nexstar Broadcasting Group, making WROC-TV one of Nexstar's oldest stations.

 It was while under the stewardship of Television Station Partners that WROC-TV made another switch: In April 1989, NBC announced it would end its 40-year partnership with channel 8 and move its Rochester affiliation to then-CBS station WHEC-TV.
 This move was the result of WROC-TV's poor performance and constant preemptions of NBC network programming (NBC was very intolerant of preemptions at this time, and was the number one network at the time, adding to NBC's frustration with channel 8).
 WROC-TV agreed to terms to affiliate with CBS in May, and channel 8 soon began airing CBS' Saturday morning children's programs (with the notable exception of Pee-wee's Playhouse) and daytime game shows Family Feud and Now You See It, all of which had been preempted by WHEC-TV.
 Channel 8 began airing the full CBS schedule on August 13, 1989.

 For many years, WROC-TV was one of three Rochester area stations offered on cable in the Ottawa–Gatineau and Eastern Ontario regions.
 The Rochester area stations were replaced with Detroit stations when the microwave relay system that provided these signals was discontinued.
 Until January 2009, WROC-TV was also available in many Central Ontario communities such as Belleville, Cobourg, and Lindsay.